DataInfamous/social-friction-bench/README.md

 The need for this benchmark is empirically grounded.
 Purohit & Heuer (CHI 2026) interviewed 20 people with mental health conditions who used LLMs for support and found that users consistently drew clear boundaries — valuing AI for mild-to-moderate distress but recognizing its inadequacy for crises, trauma, and socially complex situations.
 Critically, the authors conclude:

-> “We cannot expect a user who needs mental health tools to reliably decide whether a problem is limited enough for chatbots.”
+> "We cannot expect a user who needs mental health tools to reliably decide whether a problem is limited enough for chatbots."

 Social Friction Bench operationalizes this concern: if users cannot reliably identify when AI help becomes harmful, the burden falls on the AI system to get it right.